 Author: Richard SymisterCOMBO CUPPING THERAPY AND GUA SHA (IASTM) FOR INCREASING SHOULDER MOBILITY

-Both cupping therapy and gua sha or IASTM (instrument assisted soft tissue mobilization) have many clinical uses.
-At MovEvolution Physical Therapy, we used a combo of cupping and gua sha on David’s right scapular region to “distract” or lift tissue (cupping) and break up soft tissue adhesions (gua sha) to stimulate to blood flow/circulation and decrease pain.
+Both cupping therapy and gua sha or IASTM (instrument-assisted soft tissue mobilization) have many clinical uses.
+At MovEvolution Physical and Performance Therapy, we used a combo of cupping and gua sha on David’s right scapular region to “distract” or lift tissue (cupping) and break up soft tissue adhesions (gua sha) to stimulate blood flow/circulation and decrease pain.

 Remember: Normal healing depends upon 2 very important things:

 Got a “stuck” or painful shoulder?
 Click HERE to schedule a shoulder evaluation.
 We love shoulders at MovEvolution Physical and Performance Therapy.